coderdc13/Homework-One/README.md

 ### How is your company performing relative to competitors in the same domain?
 Up to this point, it is almost impossible to provide a depiction of performance, even of metamask.io.
 There simply is not enough data.
 Data on company performance is almost nonexistent.
 ### If you were to advise the company, what products or services would you suggest they offer?
 This could be something that a competitor offers, or use your imagination.
-The student author would attempt to dominate the other specialist banks by offering a free application that gives complete details and rates from competitors in real time.
-Providing this free application would encourage users to register for the application (on a digital arm of HTB, of course), and as the users would increase use of this application, the users would learn more about the parent company, that is, HTB itself.
-The free application would provide free value, encourage potential clients, and provide an edge over competitors.
+The student author would offer some activity that would encourage new users.
+Specifically, the student author would offer a promotion in which new users would acquire some free ethereum.
+Before the user acquires the ethereum, the user would have to go through a tutorial on metamask, pass a quiz based on the tutorial, make an account, and make a wallet.
 ### Why do you think that offering this product or service would benefit the company?
-The company is already depending on its use of Application Programming Interfaces (APIs).
-Creative leveraging of these APIs would benefit the company in that users of the proposed application would gain trust in the bank and then become clients of the bank.
-HTB would not have to exert much extra effort and could rely on its existing technological structures in a fine opportunity to gain more users and clients.
+This service would benefit the company because it would encourage more use, more users, and educate the public about blockchain technology and cryptocurrencies.
 ### What technology would this additional product or service utilize?
-The technologies utilized would include machine learning, blockchain, and data science in general.
+Based on what already exists in the metamask.io media sphere, this additional product would not require any real new effort or technology.
+Any previously unused technology would support traditional education for the existing blockchain technology.
+At most, the new program would involve a set of interactive video modules and quizzes.
 ### Why are these technologies appropriate for your solution?
-The proposed solution needs these technologies to render the service and also to draw any quantifiable value.
+The additional promotional service would leverage educational technology because this technology would help users leverage the blockchain and products like metamask with more confidence.
 ## Works Cited
 https://www.thesavings.guru/bank-directory/186-hampshire-trust-bank
 https://beta.companieshouse.gov.uk/company/01311315